PGoyal-06/scrapy-mongodb-book-scraper/Readme.md

 # Scrapy Web Scraper with MongoDB

-This project is a high-performance Python web scraper built with **Scrapy**.
-It is designed to extract book data from structured websites and persist that data directly into **MongoDB** for long-term storage and analysis.
+A Python web scraper built with **Scrapy** that extracts book data and persists it into **MongoDB**.
+This project demonstrates a standard Scrapy workflow from extraction to database storage.

-## Overview
+## 🚀 Overview

-The scraper demonstrates a complete Scrapy workflow, covering:
+The scraper focuses on:

 * **Spider Logic:** Automated crawling and parsing of web pages.
 * **Item Schema:** Structured data definitions for consistency.
-* **Pipeline Storage:** Custom middleware to handle asynchronous MongoDB inserts.
+* **Item Pipelines:** Cleanly handling data persistence to MongoDB.
-* **Centralized Config:** Managed settings for easy environment switching.
+* **Centralized Config:** Managed settings for database URIs and collection names.

 ---